IBM/dbb/Utilities/BuildReportPruner/README.md

 : will save the build in the specified group with the specified label

 -o,--oldest <number of builds to keep>
-:will save the most recent specified number of builds Optional specifiers:
+: will save the most recent specified number of builds Optional specifiers:
 -g,--group <group name>
 : will limit save to the specified group -c,--cleanBuildsToKeep <number of clean builds to keep>
 :will save the most recent specified number of clean builds -e,--errorBuildsToKeep <number of error builds to keep>
-:will save the most recent specified number of error builds -w,--warningBuildsToKeep <number of warning builds to keep>
+: will save the most recent specified number of error builds -w,--warningBuildsToKeep <number of warning builds to keep>
-:will save the most recent specified number of warning builds Note that if -c, -e, or -w is used, then no number needs to be entered with the -o option
+: will save the most recent specified number of warning builds Note that if -c, -e, or -w is used, then no number needs to be entered with the -o option

 -i,--interactive